INFANT's MSc and PhD students represent the best of postgraduate research

 Andrea is a PhD candidate at INFANT, and is currently based in the Cork Centre for Vitamin D and Nutrition Research.

 Gillian is a PhD student on the Structured Population and Health Services Research Education (SPHeRE) programme, registered in University College Cork.
 Her background is in Epidemiology and Public Health and as part of her PhD, she will focus specifically on research in the area of perinatal epidemiology.

 Gwinyai Masukume’s main research interest is the unintended long-term adverse health outcomes of Cesarean section in offspring delivered via this mode.
 While Cesarean section is certainly lifesaving, non-medically indicated surgical delivery has burgeoned worldwide.

 Katie graduated from University College Cork (UCC) in 2013 with a first class honours degree in Neuroscience.
-Having developed a passion for developmental biology during her studies, she remained in UCC to undertake a PhD with the Irish Centre for Fetal and Neonatal Translational Research (INFANT) and the Alimentary Pharmabiotic Centre (APC).
+Having developed a passion for developmental biology during her studies, she remained in UCC to undertake a PhD at INFANT and the Alimentary Pharmabiotic Centre (APC).